 The seller's track record or risk profile on eBay.

-Items are given a "score" and then sorted.
+Listings are given a score and then sorted.
 Auction-style and fixed price listings are sorted separately according to the most relevant criteria and then combined to show buyers a mix of both types of listings on each page of search results.
 Best Match is regularly updated, but the keys to success for sellers remain the same:

 follow best practices and optimise your listings for clicks and sales.

 There are many factors used in Best Match.
 Some, like how relevant your item is to the buyer's search are outside of your control.
 For example, if you're selling an evening dress and the buyer is looking for a power drill, you aren't going to be a match.

 However, other factors like having a complete listing with a fair price and offering great customer service are completely within your control.
 This is the area that should be your main focus.
-Having a complete and high-quality listing will not only help you attract buyers, it will ensure your items are evaluated and ranked properly against the competition.
+Having a complete and high-quality listing will not only help you attract buyers, it will ensure your items are evaluated and ranked properly.

 Sellers who follow basic listing best practices and optimise their listings using the tips below are most successful in Best Match.

 There is no single factor that will boost your listings to the top in Best Match.
 However, there are some key concepts to keep in mind when listing an item.

 Make sure your listing is complete

 The more we know about your listing, the better we can match it to buyer queries.
 Listings that are missing information (images, item specifics or descriptions), listings with blurry photos, or titles or descriptions filled with irrelevant words are at a disadvantage compared to other listings.